 - Dip pretzels into the baking soda solution using a slotted spoon.

 - Tap the spoon against a kitchen towel to remove any excess water and transfer pretzel bites onto a lined baking pan.
-Bake in a preheated 350°F for 7-8 minutes.
+Bake in the preheated oven for 7-8 minutes.

 - Dip warm into the melted butter and sprinkle with salt.
 Serve with your favorite pretzel dipping sauce.